25 VERY BEST Things To Do In Split, Croatia For Your First Visit!

 Tip!
 Get there around 10am to secure a beach bed and stop for a delicious lunch!

-10. SUNBATHE AT MISTRAL BEACH
+12. SUNBATHE AT MISTRAL BEACH

 Mistral beach and beach club is another great spot for swimming and sunbathing, an organised beach club that is part of the Radisson Blue hotel.
 It’s slightly closer to the town than Gooshter beach club, but only by 5 minutes!

-11. BOOK A SUNSET SAILING TRIP
+13. BOOK A SUNSET SAILING TRIP

 Experience the best sunset sailing trip in Split!

-13. TRY ICECREAM AT EMILIANA
+14. TRY GELATO AT EMILIANA

-If you’re planning on stopping for an ice-cream and some point, and why wouldn’t you be, I recommend seeking out authentic Emiliana inside the palace walls.
+If you’re planning on stopping for an gelato and some point, and why wouldn’t you be, I recommend seeking out authentic Emiliana inside the palace walls.
 I had the best flavoured and quality ice-cream here – the ricotta fig!
 You must try it before you leave Split!

-14. BROWSE PAZAR MARKET STALLS
+15. BROWSE PAZAR MARKET STALLS

-Just to the east wall of the Palace you’ll find this market, which is also known as green market, it’s a good spot for a browse and to see a bit of the local life in action.
+Just to the east wall of the Palace you’ll find Pazar market, which is also known as green market, it’s a good spot for a browse and to see a bit of the local life in action.

 Green Market is open all day every Saturday and you can buy anything from clothes to hats, honey and of course lots of lavender-related things.
 This is the very place where I purchased the white dress that’s featured in many of the photos in this post, I’m often complimented on it!
-It was a great purchase, but don’t haggle, I tried this and was told off!
+It was a great find, but don’t haggle, I tried this and was told off!

 WHERE TO EAT & DRINK IN SPLIT